Please find some indications regarding the layout of your article, bibliographic references and footnotes..

 If the work is in press, instead of the year of publication write in brackets, depending on the language used: (in corso di stampa), (in press), (sous press), etc. Before the open bracket of the indication “(in press)” NO COMMA is required.

-An edition following the first will be indicated by a superscript number following the
+An edition following the first will be indicated by a superscript number following the year of publication:

 1. Laterza, Roma/Bari 19932.